AdamDevelopment/Thingsboard-and-Hass-Integration/README.md

 ## ***License***

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License with Commons Clause - free for non-commercial use only.
+See [LICENSE](LICENSE) file for details.

 ## ***Introduction***